AlienWolfX/UZ801-USB_MODEM/README.md

 ## Getting Root

+> [!NOTE]
+> Some devices have root access out of the box.
+Before proceeding, kindly check if yours does.

 To gain root access, you need to install SuperSU on the USB dongle.
 Ensure you have the following files:

 - [SuperSU](files/SR5-SuperSU-v2.82-SR5-20171001224502.zip)